 Fastener systems with ‘normed’ nuts are completely bearing capable when the strength class of the nut is at least as high the strength class of the fastener.

 It is recommended to use nuts with lower stiffness than the fastener in order to give more uniform load transfer through the threaded interface.
-If calculations indicate that the female thread is too weak, the use of a thread insert of higher strength (e.g. a helicoil) should be considered.
+If calculations indicate that the female thread is too weak, it is important to consider the use of a thread insert of higher strength (e.g. a helicoil).
 The calculation methods presented in this section are applicable to any thread system, including helicoils.

 Failure of the Female Thread